What is the difference between prepaid funerals, funeral bonds and funeral insurance?

 A funeral bond is a capital-guaranteed investment product.
 You invest a lump sum, it earns interest, and the full balance is paid to a nominated funeral director on your death.

-What it costs: You invest whatever lump sum you choose, up to the Centrelink and DVA allowable limit, which is indexed each 1 July ($15,750 for 2025-26).
+What it costs: You invest whatever lump sum you choose, up to the allowable limit, which is indexed each 1 July (see Services Australia for the current Centrelink limit, and DVA for the DVA assets-test treatment).
 There is no ongoing premium.
 The bond earns interest at a rate set by the bond provider.

-The Centrelink advantage: Funeral bonds up to the allowable limit are exempt from the Centrelink and DVA pension asset test.
-See Services Australia - funeral bonds and prepaid funerals for the current limit and how the exemption is assessed.
+The Centrelink advantage: Funeral bonds up to the allowable limit are exempt from the Centrelink pension asset test.
+See Services Australia - funeral bonds and prepaid funerals for the current Centrelink limit (that page confirms prepaid funeral costs are normally excluded from the assets test, though it does not itself publish the dollar limit).
+DVA applies a broadly similar assets-test exemption for veteran pensions; see DVA - funeral bonds and prepaid funeral plans or confirm the current DVA treatment directly with DVA.
 This is the primary reason pensioners use them.
 You can set aside up to the limit for your funeral without it reducing your pension entitlement.

 The advantages: